keycastr/keycastr/DEVELOPING.md

 After cloning the repository, open the project directory in a terminal or git client and run the following command: `git submodule update --init --recursive`

 In order to run KeyCastr in the debugger the built product will need accessibility or input monitoring permissions just as the released app does.
-Remove any existing references to KeyCastr from the Accessibility and/or Input Monitoring sections in the Security & Privacy pane within the System Preferences.app.
-Locate the built product created by Xcode and drag it into the Accessibility or Input Monitoring list.
-Use ctrl-cmd-R in Xcode to run the same build again.
+Remove any existing references to KeyCastr from the Accessibility and/or Input Monitoring sections in the Security & Privacy pane within the System Preferences.app and build & run the app within Xcode.
+Enable the newly-created reference to the app in the settings pane within the System Preferences.app.
+Click 'Later' in the prompt asking whether to restart the app, and use ctrl-cmd-R in Xcode to run the same build again.

 ## Creating a Release
  - Update app version metadata in `Info.plist`